veliovgroup/meteor-autoform-file/README.md

     // Allow upload files under 10MB, and only in png/jpg/jpeg formats if (file.size <= 10485760 && /png|jpg|jpeg/i.test(file.ext)) {
       return true;
-    } else {
+    }
     return 'Please upload image, with size equal or less than 10MB';
-    }
   }
 });